scarpidis logo

 Overuse of corticosteroids can have detrimental effects on your skin such as pigmentation changes or in rarer instances it can lead to tissue degradation.
 Any concerns with the use of corticosteroids can be discussed with Dr. Scarpidis in your consultation.

-If you’re considering undergoing keloid removal in NYC, we invite you to schedule a consultation with Dr. Scarpidis today.
-During your private meeting in his midtown NYC office, he will carefully evaluate your problem areas, before outlining a customized treatment plan designed to heal your keloid scars.
+If you’re considering aesthetics treatments, we invite you to schedule a consultation with Dr. Scarpidis today.
+During your private meeting in his midtown NYC office, he will carefully evaluate your problem areas, before outlining a customized treatment plan designed to reveal the look you’ve always wanted.

 Call us today: (212) 951-0505